sammydigits/sammydigits.github.io/about.md

 ![Sam T](https://avatars3.githubusercontent.com/u/1637993?v=2&s=460 "Large example image")

 I'm Sam, a web developer from London.
+I strive to simplify complex website problems using clever code, good design, and intuitive UX.
+This is my portfolio, I hope you like what you see!

 ## Status